 Cost of Attendance - Student Aid Index - External Scholarships or other Resources = Financial Need

 The Student Aid Index (SAI) is calculated using federal guidelines and Institute policies and is based on information submitted on the FAFSA.

 Please note that the amount of financial aid a student receives, including outside resources such as scholarships, cannot exceed their cost of attending VMI.

-It is possible for students' EFC to be greater than their cost of attending VMI; in this case, they do not demonstrate eligibility for need-based financial aid.
+It is possible for students' SAI to be greater than their cost of attending VMI; in this case, they do not demonstrate eligibility for need-based financial aid.
 However, financial aid programs such as the unsubsidized Federal Direct Loan, the Direct (Parent) PLUS Loan, and alternative loans, are available to students regardless of their financial need.

 Federal Student Aid provides an aid estimator that will calculate an estimate of how much federal student aid the student may be eligible to receive.
 These estimates are based on the Student Aid Index (SAI), an index to determine federal student aid eligibility.